 Green Hotel Certifications & Awards

 We are proud of the Antlers’ longstanding leadership as a green hotel in environmental consciousness.
 This gorgeous valley is our home, and our staff appreciates the important role business must play in reducing waste and pollution.
 We revel in creating ideas and programs that have proven distinctly successful.
 In recognition of past and current sustainability efforts, a few years after being awarded Business of the Year, the Antlers at Vail was named “Vail Valley Green Business of the Year”.
 Most recently the Antlers has been one of the first businesses in Vail to earn the “Actively Green 2015” certification, as designated by Sustainable Travel International (STI), and to be certified as a TripAdvisor GreenLeader!

 Green Hotel Environmental Efforts:

 Shampoo, Body Wash, Conditioner and Lotion

-We have recently purchased custom, refillable, amenities containers for all our condominiums and common area facilities.
+For several years now we have been purchasing custom, refillable, amenity containers for all our condominiums and common area facilities.
 As a result, the Antlers has eliminated the 20,000 or so two ounce containers that were either thrown away or recycled every year.
-Half used bar soaps is also a thing of the past.
+Half-used bars of soap are also a thing of the past.
 Initially there was some concern about our guests and their acceptance of this new practice, but to our delight, the positive feedback has been over-whelming.
+We do still provide “individual servings” for anyone who asks, but not many people do.

 Water Saving Measures

 For many years (even before it was popular) the Antlers has encouraged our guests to help us conserve water.
 This sign has been in every one of our 151 guest bathrooms since the early 1990’s.